AXE-jp/ros2rapper/examples/raw-eth-tx-rx/README.md

 ### Test raw ether fream receive feature

-This example receives raw ether frames, excluding ARP packets and most of RTPS packets.
+This example receives raw ether frames, excluding ARP packets, most of RTPS packets and UDP packets whose payload begins with "RTPS".

+When this example receives a UDP datagram to the port 1234, the LED 4-7 on the FPGA board will be changed.
 To send UDP datagrams to port 1234 of FPGA, run following command.

 ```